NatasWillDoIt/qb-windowwashingjob/README.md

 6. Player can quit the job at any time using the UI button or `/quitjob` command
 7. When the job is completed or quit, the work vehicle is automatically deleted

-this was made for @Rox @Lehediik they can do as they pleas with this
+this was made for [RoxRenaldo](https://github.com/RoxRenaldo) @Lehediik they can do as they pleas with this